-The MBean class named simpleStandard is also identified by a variable, in this case the string mbeanClassName.
+The MBean class named SimpleStandard is also identified by a variable, in this case the string mbeanClassName.
 SimpleStandard is the name of the Java class for the Java object of which this MBean is an instance.
-The SimpleStandard. java object is examined in SimpleStandard.java in the Fine-Grained Security Example.

 Another variable, the string mbeanObjectNameStr, is defined as the combination of the domain, plus the following key=value pairs: